BearStudio/start-ui-web/README.md

 Then expose the `/out` folder.

-> You can use `yarn build && npx serve out` to build and run the static build locally.
+> You can use `yarn build && npx serve out -c ../static.serve.json` to build and run the static build locally.
->

 > 💡 You will need to setup your server to rewrite all `/app/*` urls to serve the `app.html` file.

-> You can use `yarn static:serve` to build and run the static build locally.

 #### Using Apache as your web server